 Second, it is easy to tell between new fruit-producing canes and old branches in the winter.
 Old branches will be gray and peeling, while new branches will be smooth and reddish.
 You’ll remove dead branches, but not the new growth.

-How to Prune Blueberries: Highbush Varieties
+How to Prune Blueberries: Highbush and Hybrid Varieties

 Cutting back one year old canes from the previous season will remove fruit buds, not encourage new growth.
 The bush after pruning would have no fruit buds.
 Instead, blueberry pruning is supposed to remove unproductive canes.

 This step-by-step guide on how to prune blueberries should work for any highbush or hybrid variety cultivated for an orchard.
-Find out when to prune blueberries based on where you live, and then grab your equipment and get started!

 Prune blueberries under three years of age to train them towards an open shape.
 Soft shoots should be directed to upright canes.
 Light pruning is best because you are not removing dead wood but rather directing the bush.